Thursday, October 3, 2024

 His effortless brilliance helped deliver two Serie A titles and two Champions League trophies during a glittering period under Carlo Ancelotti, all achieved with nonchalant style and swagger.

 After 401 appearances and 41 goals he was inexplicably allowed to leave for Juventus on a free transfer, a decision Milan – like Inter before them – came to regret.
-Pirlo inspired the Old Lady to four consecutive league titles and was named as Serie A Footballer of the Year in three successive seasons.
+Pirlo inspired the Old Lady to four consecutive league titles and was named Serie A Footballer of the Year in three successive seasons.

 Midfield Magicians: The Architect, Andrea Pirlo